cczapski/cczapski.github.io/03-about.md

     </div>
     <div class="more-container">
         <div class="more-about">
-            <p>Casie Czapski is a McCombs UT grad and an ex sales manager who recently jumped out of her previous position to explore a career in UI Design.
-She is following her new-found passion of creating visually delightful designs that center around structure, logic and a little bit of common sense.
-As she continues to expand her new skills, Casie is looking for an organization that shares her goals of continual growth and development.</p>
+            <p>I am a McCombs UT grad and an ex sales manager who recently jumped out of my previous position to explore a career in UI Design.
+I am following my new-found passion of creating visually delightful designs that center around structure, logic and a little bit of common sense.
+As I continue to expand my new skills, I am looking for an organization that shares my goals of continual growth and development.</p>
-            <p>Excluding the first several years of her life as a military brat, Casie was raised here in Austin, Texas.
-She is the middle-child of a proud Polish family and has a sheltie pup named Blue.
-When she's not expanding her design and coding skills, you can often find her outdoors in Austin with Blue or with a cold beer in hand next to a refreshing body of water.</p>
+            <p>Excluding the first several years of my life as a military brat, I was raised here in Austin, Texas.
+I am the middle-child of a proud Polish family and have a sheltie pup named Blue.
+When I'm not expanding my design and coding skills, you can often find me outdoors in Austin with Blue or with a cold beer in hand next to a refreshing body of water.</p>
         </div>
         <div class="connect">
-            <h4>Connect with Casie</h4>
+            <h4>Connect with Me</h4>
             <ul>
                 <li>Email: casieczapski@gmail.com</li>
                 <li>LinkedIn: <a href="https://www.linkedin.com/in/casieczapski">casieczapski</a></li>